colorado micro weddings Simple: Sprague Lake Wedding Guide & Tips for 2026 | RMNP

 Hey there!
 My name’s Iver Marjerison.

-I’m a professional micro-wedding planner in Colorado, and over the years I’ve planned hundreds of small weddings and elopements.
-Here’s everything you need to know about getting married at Sprague Lake, in Rocky Mountain National Park.
+I’m a Colorado micro-wedding planner, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+This guide covers everything you need to know about getting married at Sprague Lake, in Rocky Mountain National Park.

 Sprague Lake is one of the most popular and scenic elopement locations in Rocky Mountain National Park, offering calm waters, iconic boardwalk views, and towering alpine peaks reflected in the lake at sunrise.
 Located just 20 minutes from Estes Park along the Bear Lake Road corridor, this easy, wheelchair-accessible loop trail makes Sprague Lake an ideal ceremony site for couples wanting stunning mountain views without a strenuous hike.
 In this Sprague Lake Elopement Guide, you’ll find everything you need to plan your wedding here—permits, weather patterns, accessibility tips, best photo times, guest considerations, and insider advice for navigating RMNP’s busiest corridor.